TajimeRose/TajimeRose/README.md

 ## 🚀 Fake Developers

-I want to become a professional programmer and developer.
+I want to be the best programmer or developer.

 -   🌍 Based in Thailand
--   🧠 Currently learning Python, AI Integration, Web Development, JavaScript and Full Stack Development
+-   🧠 Currently learning Python, AI, JavaScript, Full Stack Development
--   🤝 Interested in collaborating on Programming, Websites, Automation and AI Technology
+-   🤝 Interested in Programming, Websites, Automation and AI Technology

 ------------------------------------------------------------------------